IonicaBizau/drag-popup/README.md

-drag-me-popup
+drag-popup
 =============

-Drag a browser popup dragging a div.
+Drag a browser popup by dragging a div from it.